Mingxue-Xu/mingxue-xu.github.io/_pages/about.md

 ---
 Hi there:D

-I am a second-year PhD at Imperial College London, luckily supervised by [Prof. Danilo P. Mandić](https://www.commsp.ee.ic.ac.uk/~mandic/index.htm).
-My current research interests are <u>Tensor-based solutions to Deep Neural Network Compression</u> and <u>Finance Modelling</u>.
+I am a third-year PhD at Imperial College London, luckily supervised by [Prof. Danilo P. Mandić](https://www.commsp.ee.ic.ac.uk/~mandic/index.htm).
+My research direction is <u>Deep Learning Model Compression based on Tensor Decomposition (Low-rank Factorization)</u>, with current a focus on neural language models.

 Previously, I obtained my BEng at China University of Petroleum - Beijing.
 My MEng was at University of Science and Technology of China, under the supervision of [Prof. Xiang-Yang Li](https://scholar.google.com/citations?user=JURtNb0AAAAJ&hl=en).
 Both my BEng and MEng are in Computer Science and Technology.
 Also I did an internship at [Baidu PaddlePaddle](https://github.com/PaddlePaddle).